Godsmith/trainfinity3/README.md

 - Modes can also be selected with the number keys (1 to build track etc)

 ## TODO
+- start with loading at the station the train starts at
 - trains repath at intersections
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)